DmitryBatalov/fsharp-intro/slides/index.md

     // all values immutable by default
     person1.First <- "new name"  //assignment error

-    // never have to check for nulls let makeNewString str =
-        //str can always be appended to safely let newString = str + " new!" newString

     // units of measure
     let distance = 10<m> + 10<ft> // error!